gowthamgspatil/simple__text__editor/README.md

 [     read_file(filename)   ]

                         def read_file(filename):
                             with open(filename, 'r') as file:
                             return file.read()

 Purpose:
                      Opens the specified file in read mode (`'r'`) and returns its content as a string.

 Key Elements:
-                     `with open`: Ensures the file is properly closed after it is read.
+                      with open: Ensures the file is properly closed after it is read.
-                      Returns the file's content to the caller.
+                      Returs the file's content to the caller.

 [       write_file(filename, content)          ]

                        def write_file(filename, content):
                              with open(filename, 'w') as file:
                              file.write(content)

  Purpose:
-                      Opens the file in write mode (`'w'`) and writes the given content to the file.
+                      Opens the file in write mode (w) and writes the given content to the file.
 If the file doesn't exist, it creates it.

 Key Elements:
-                     Overwrites any existing content in the file.
-                     `file.write(content)`: Writes the string `content` to the file.
+                     Overwrites any existing content in the file. file.write(content): Writes the string content to the file.